andrelopes301/Reversi/README.md

 # Reversi - Kotlin/Android

-## Project made for Arquiteturas Móveis at ISEC 2021/2022
+## Project made for 'Arquiteturas Móveis' at ISEC 2021/2022

 ### Notes
 - Build gradle to run app or install the 'reversi.apk' directly on your mobile.